1. Home: Explore careers

 • a science, technology, engineering and maths (STEM) ambassador scheme

-This will help you to make contacts and gain work skills that will be useful when you start applying for graduate jobs.
+This will help you to make contacts and pick up work skills that will be useful when you start applying for graduate jobs.

 Your university careers service can help you find suitable opportunities.